Skip to main content

 • “Worst optimized game ever, can't get a frame rate above 30 on the lowest settings on a GTX 1060.”

-• “This is the worst optimized game I have ever played; you need a very decent computer to play it on the lowest settings, which includes no shadows, making the game look like a bad polygon and still get 15 fps.”
+• “This is the worst optimized game I have ever played; you need a very decent computer to play it on the lowest settings, which includes no shadows making the game look like bad polly, and still get 15 fps; some files are missing during install.”

 • graphics